Introduction

 Challenges of Retail for Merchants:

-The retail sector is highly competitive, requiring merchants to differentiate themselves to stand out.
+The retail sector is highly competitive, requiring merchants to differentiate themselves.
 Evolving consumer preferences demand continuous adaptation in product offerings and strategies.
 The rise of e-commerce presents a challenge for brick-and-mortar retailers, necessitating innovative omnichannel strategies.

 High operating expenses, including rent and staffing, can impact profit margins.
 Balancing inventory levels to meet demand while minimizing stockouts and overstocking is a constant challenge.